jeongyunseo20/jeongyunseo20/README.md

 - 👋 Hi, I’m JeongYun Seo.
 - 👀 I’m interested in Data Analytics!
-- 🌱 I’m currently learning SAS programming and R language.
+- 🌱 I’m currently learning Google Analytics and Python, R language.
 - 💞️ I’m between jobs at the moment.
 - 📫 How to reach me is via email or phone.
 If there is any available position in your company now, please let me know.
 Thank You!